acz1992/expense_tracker/client/README.md

 Give component a border

-### Add backend

-Add backend functionality so that state persists after page is refreshed

 ### Add login

-Add login to secure user information
+Add login to secure user information.
+Or possibly take client section and make part of a bigger project that has authentication